codeparty/racer-net/README.md

 racer-net
 =========

+## Do not use for new projects

+This project was intended for use with Racer 0.3, before Racer had multi-process support.
+The current version of Racer built on top of ShareJS works across multiple servers out of the box.
+There is no need for this project any more.

+## Usage:

 Create racer models over a node.js net connection

-## Usage:

 On the server...